Contact Us | Search

 This project focused very heavily on enabling and building a research community in Kurdistan.
 The first year of the project focused on establishing an electrospinning laboratory, which is the first lab in the Kurdistan region for producing nanofibers.
 This involved building a network internationally as the equipment and expertise needed was only available in the international research community.
 The second year saw the introduction and complications of COVID-19, but the team was still able to conduct their work with appropriate precautions, and continued their collaborations virtually.
 In the third year of the project, the team established the Electron Microscope Laboratory, which is the in Iraq.
 The two laboratories that have been established by PEER are considered the most important laboratories in the College of Science, which is busy with researchers and graduate students.

 The team established a number of international partnerships, including with Al-Azhar University in Egypt with whom the team collaborated on a number of endeavors and jointly published research papers.
 The team visited many advanced research centers in multiple countries, which had a great positive impact on their scientific knowledge.
-From starting with research in nanofibers, the project team published nine research papers in high-impact factor journals related to water treatment from pharmaceuticals, heavy metals, and dyes, as well as one book chapter.
+From starting with research in nanofibers, the project team published ten research papers in high-impact factor journals related to water treatment from pharmaceuticals, heavy metals, and dyes, as well as one book chapter.
 The team was also invited to, and participated in, international organizations such as AGYA, DAAD, and the International Women in Science Conference.

 Back to PEER Cycle 6 Grant Recipients